harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-rcads.md

 * [Other psychological instruments in areas such as depression and anxiety](/compare-harmonise-instruments)
 * [Harmonisation of alcoholism related instruments](/compare-harmonise-instruments/alcoholism)
 * [Harmonisation of autism related instruments](/compare-harmonise-instruments/autism)

+## References

+* Chorpita, B. F., Yim, L. M., Moffitt, C. E., Umemoto L. A., & Francis, S. E. (2000).
+Assessment of symptoms of DSM-IV anxiety and depression in children: A Revised Child Anxiety and Depression Scale.
+Behaviour Research and Therapy, 38, 835-855.